AbdullahDaniyal/Travel-Agency-Backend/README.md

 ### Hotel Owner Panel:
 Allows hotel owners to manage their listings, view booking statistics, and interact with both travelers and travel agencies.

+The backend is built using
+1. MongoDB
+2. Express
-The backend is built using MongoDB, Express, and Node.js (MEN stack).
-It features integration with Cloudinary for image uploads, Etherscan for fake SMTP email handling, and Three.js for advanced graphical representations.
+3. Node.js (MEN stack).
+4. It features integration with Cloudinary for image uploads.
+5. Ethereal for fake SMTP email handling
+6. Three.js for advanced graphical representations.
 ## Features
 1. User authentication and authorization.
 2. CRUD operations for travel packages, hotel listings, and user profiles.